aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addclone/_index.md

 ## AddClone(IShape, float, float) {#addclone_1}

-Adds a copy of a specified shape to the end of the collection.
-Width and Height of the new shape are equal to Width and Height of the *sourceShape*.
+Creates a copy of the specified shape and adds it to the end of the shape collection.
+The new shape retains the width and height of the *sourceShape*.

 ```csharp
 public IShape AddClone(IShape sourceShape, float x, float y)